sourabhkv/ytdl/README.md

 <a href="https://sourabhkv.github.io/ytdl/"><img alt="GitHub release (latest by date)" src="https://img.shields.io/github/v/release/sourabhkv/ytdl?color=violet&label=Download%20latest&logo=windows&logoColor=%230574FF&style=for-the-badge"></a>
 </p>

-A GUI program that runs on top of yt-dlp and ffmpeg to download videos and audio. **This project is only for educational purpose DO NOT SELL .DO NOT plagiarize.
-USE AT YOUR RISK .**<br>
+A GUI program that runs on top of yt-dlp and ffmpeg to download videos and audio. **This project is only for educational purpose DO NOT SELL .
+DO NOT plagiarize.
+USE AT YOUR RISK .
+I DO NOT PROMOTE ANY ILLEGAL DOWNLOADS .**<br>